Statistical Physics III University of Tsukuba

 Learning Achievement

-2. The students are able to derive the quantum corrections of an ideal gas from the quantum mechanical analyses.
+2. The students are able to derive quantum statistics from the grand-caconical ensembles and to understand the classical limit.

-5. The students are able to calculate electric conductivity in metals from the Boltzmann transport equation.
+4. The students are able to calculate electric conductivity in metals.

 Competence